 > Book your ferry tickets from Corfu to Igoumenitsa

-What types of ferries travel from/to Igoumenitsa?
+The types of ferries that travel to/from Igoumenitsa?

 Island hopping from Igoumenitsa

 Igoumenitsa is a popular starting point for island-hopping to the Ionian islands.
-Some of the most popular island-hopping routes are from Igoumenitsa to Corfu, from Igoumenitsa to Kefalonia, and from Igoumenitsa to Paxi.
+Some of the most popular island-hopping routes from Igoumenitsa are from Igoumenitsa to Corfu, from Igoumenitsa to Kefalonia, and from Igoumenitsa to Paxi.

 Travel tips to organize your travel: